BT’S International Journal of Humanities & Social Science

 All manuscripts will undergo some editorial modification, so it is important to check proofs carefully.
 The corresponding author will be sent an email asking them to check their proofs.
 The email will have PDF proof.

 To avoid delays in publication, proofs should be checked and returned within 2 working days.
 The preferred method of correction is by taking printouts and correcting manually.

 - The corresponding author for all articles will automatically receive a link to the full text of their article enabling them to download, this will be sent via email.
 Corresponding authors may also purchase offprints.

-- If authors have embargo on papers, for example if they are presenting their research results at a conference, we will endeavor to accommodate this in the publication process and are able to delay the publication of a paper until an embargo is lifted.
+- If authors have an embargo on papers, for example, if they are presenting their research results at a conference, we will endeavor to accommodate this in the publication process and are able to delay the publication of a paper until an embargo is lifted.

 - Authors should include a note in the cover letter at submission, and also when returning proofs, about the embargo and the exact date and time the paper can be published.

 - If you require any further clarification on our embargo policy or information on publicity for your article please contact the Journals Press Office.

 Peer review is the evaluation of work by one or more people of similar competence to the producers of the work (peers).
 It constitutes a form of self-regulation by qualified members of a profession within the relevant field.
 Peer review methods are employed to maintain standards of quality, improve performance, and provide credibility.
 In academia, scholarly peer review is often used to determine an academic paper’s suitability for publication.
 Peer review can be categorized by the type of activity and by the field or profession in which the activity occurs.